Orange-OpenSource/ods-android/docs/components/TextFields.md

     leadingIcon = painterResource(id = R.drawable.ic_heart), // Optional
     leadingIconContentDescription = "Like", // Optional
     onLeadingIconClick = { doSomething() }, // Optional
-    enabled = true, // true if not set readOnly = false, // false if not set isError = false, // false if not set
+    trailing = OdsTextTrailing(text = "units"), // Optional, it can be one of the provided `OdsTextFieldTrailing`.
+See more information below. enabled = true, // true if not set readOnly = false, // false if not set isError = false, // false if not set